 A. Compliance with Bentley University's Title IX and Gender-Based Harassment and Discrimination policies and adjudication processes is a community-wide responsibility.
-Therefore, the University expects all members of the University community to cooperate fully with the investigation and resolution procedures, including but not limited to attending all requested meetings with the Title IX Team, investigators, providing all requested information (e.g. schedules, evidence, etc.) in a timely manner, and active participation in a hearing, where applicable.
-In an instance where a Complainant fails to comply with the stated Adjudication process, the University reserves the right to dismiss the reported allegations.
-Should a Respondent fail to comply with the stated Adjudication process, the University will continue to reserve the right to render a formal decision based on the information provided by the complainant and witnesses.
-Witnesses are encouraged to cooperate and speak the truth.
-In accordance with the University's core value of honesty, witnesses who fail to comply with any portion of an adjudication process may receive appropriate administrative action through the Student Conduct system.
+Therefore, the University expects all members of the University community to cooperate fully with the investigation and resolution procedures, including but not limited to attending all requested meetings with the Title IX Team, investigators, providing all requested information (e.g., schedules, evidence, etc.) in a timely manner, and active participation in a hearing, where applicable.
+In an instance where a Complainant declines to participate in the Adjudication process, the University reserves the right to dismiss the reported allegations.
+Should a Respondent decline to participate in the Adjudication process, the University will continue to reserve the right to render a formal decision based on the information provided by the complainant and witnesses.
+Witnesses are encouraged to participate in the investigation and adjudication process and are expected to be truthful with investigators and hearing panelists.
+In accordance with the University's core value of honesty, all participants who provide untruthful information during any portion of an adjudication process may be referred to the Student Conduct process or Human Resources for possible disciplinary action.

-B. False Information and False Complaints.
+- B. False Information and False Complaints.
 Any person, who in bad faith, knowingly files a false complaint under this Policy or provides materially false information is subject to disciplinary action up to and including dismissal or separation from the University.
 A determination that a Respondent is not responsible for allegations of Sexual Misconduct does not imply that a report, Formal Complaint, or information provided was false.
-Similarly, a determination that a Respondent is responsible for a policy violation does not imply that a Respondent's statements disclaiming responsibility were false.
+Similarly, a determination that a Respondent is responsible for a policy violation does not imply that a Respondent's statements disclaiming responsibility were false. - C. Counterclaims.
+The University is obligated to ensure that the adjudication process is not abused for retaliatory purposes.
+The University permits the filing of counterclaims but uses an initial assessment, described above, to assess whether the allegations in the counterclaim are made in good faith.
+Counterclaims by the Respondent may be made in good faith, but are, on occasion, also made for purposes of retaliation.
+Counterclaims made with retaliatory intent will not be permitted and may constitute a violation of this policy.